mathigatti/spanish_inflections/README.md

 # spanish_inflections

-Identify and change the gender and number of adjetives and nouns in spanish.
+Identify and change the gender and number of adjectives, verbs and nouns in spanish.

 ## How it works?